 Using contact lenses, we can exploit the fact that if you have two eyes, you have two optical systems to work with in these eyes; one eye receives a contact lens that is focused for distance; the other is focused for near.

-A single lens corrects near and far. one optical zone focuses a sharp image from near objects on the retina; another optical zone focuses a sharp image of objects that are far away on the retina.
+A single lens corrects near and far.
+One optical zone focuses a sharp image from near objects on the retina; another optical zone focuses a sharp image of objects that are far away on the retina.
 This comes with a cost: reduced contrast sensitivity.

 If you can tolerate monovision with contact lenses (one eye “tuned” to near, the other to far), then you can make these adjustments in the cornea with an excimer laser, meaning that contact lenses are no longer necessary.